Chanu23UOM/Obesity_Risk_Prediction_ML_Model/README.md

-# Obesity Risk Prediction ML Model
+# Obesity Risk Prediction Machine Learning Model

 A machine learning project for multi-class classification of obesity levels based on lifestyle, dietary habits, and physical attributes.
 This project is designed for the Kaggle competition on obesity risk prediction.